A Thousand Suns

 Released: May 27, 2011

 A Thousand Suns is the fourth studio album by American rock band Linkin Park.
-It was released on September 13, 2010,[1] by Warner Bros.
+It was first released in multiple nations on September 8, 2010, and in the United States on September 13, 2010,[1] by Warner Bros.
 Records.
 The album was produced by Mike Shinoda and Rick Rubin, who had also worked together to produce the band's previous studio album Minutes to Midnight (2007).
 Recording sessions for A Thousand Suns took place at NRG Recording Studios in Hollywood, California from 2009 until early 2010.

 The album was generally received positively by critics, some of whom found it to be a natural progression for the band, but polarized fans.
 The record debuted at number one on over ten charts, and was certified platinum by the RIAA in August 2017.